shlomif/shlomif-tech-diary/static-site-generators--despair.md

 ## Recent developments

-After trying out Jekyll for [Vim-Begin](http://vim.begin-site.org/) and not liking it out of finding it too opaque and hard to use, I ended up creating a new SSG for it based on [Template Toolkit](https://en.wikipedia.org/wiki/Template_Toolkit).
-Later, I used it for the [www.linux.org.il site](http://www.linux.org.il/), and it was easy enough to figure out to receive some pull-requests on GitHub.
+I tried using Jekyll for [Vim-Begin](http://vim.begin-site.org/) and ended up not liking it out of finding it too opaque and hard to use.
+As a result, I ended up creating a new SSG for Vim-Begin based on [Template Toolkit](https://en.wikipedia.org/wiki/Template_Toolkit).
+Later, I used it for the [www.linux.org.il site](http://www.linux.org.il/).
+One possible indication of its ease-of-use is that it received some pull-requests from other contributors on GitHub.

-It also seems it is much faster than Latemp.
+Moreover, it seems it is much faster than Latemp, as well.

 My sites now incorporate such [industry best practices](https://perlhacks.com/2012/03/you-must-hate-version-control-systems/) as using version control, having an automated test suite, and using a Continuous